Scientific Name

 Some Gymnocalyciums are shade-seeking in the wild, among shrubs or grasses, while others grow completely exposed.
 Therefore, some will need light shading from the sun in the hottest months, but to overdo this will result in the loss of flowers.

-The balance of the potting medium should be sufficient to allow good drainage so that the plants do not sit in soggy soil for more than a day or two after watering.
+The balance of the potting medium should be sufficient to ensure good drainage, so the plants do not sit in soggy soil for more than a day or two after watering.

-While the plants are growing well in the summer months, watering can be frequent (weekly for small plants in small pots) but always allowing the compost nearly to dry out before rewatering.
-Watering in the winter months at all is unwise and certainly not necessary.
+While the plants grow well in summer, watering can be frequent (weekly for small plants in small pots), but always allow the soil to dry out almost completely before rewatering.
+Watering in the winter months is certainly not necessary.
 The difficult times are spring and autumn.

 See more at How to Grow and Care for Gymnocalycium